BSc (Hons) Agricultural Business Management (Foundation Year)

 In the final year, you will have the opportunity to select elective modules and specialise in subjects of particular interest and relevance to your future career aspirations.

-Plus a choice of TWO electives selected from:
+Plus a choice of TWO electives, one selected from each group from those shown below:

 The availability of electives to individual students will be dependent on timetabling considerations and on sufficient students electing to take part.